sassoftware/grafana-esp-plugin/README.md

 1. In SAS Event Stream Processing Studio, click ![Help](src/img/icon-helpmenu.png "Help") on any page and select **Examples**.

-2. Install the Sailing example or the Computer Vision with ONNX example.
+2. Install the Sailing example project or the Computer Vision with ONNX example project.

-3. Run the example in test mode.
+3. Run the example project (for example using test mode).

 4. Download the Grafana dashboard to your computer: